reactive-python/reactpy/docs/source/reference/hooks-api.rst

     value = use_context(MyContext)

-Accepts a context object (the value returned from :func:`idom.core.hooks.create_context`) and returns the current context value for that context.
+Accepts a context object (the value returned from :func:`reactpy.core.hooks.create_context`) and returns the current context value for that context.
 The current context value is determined by the ``value`` argument passed to the nearest ``MyContext`` in the tree.